 \subsection{Weak convergence and asymptotic coupling}

-In the previous sections, we have employed the local zero-two laws directly to obtain ergodic properties in the total variation distance.
+In the previous sections, we have employed the local zero--two laws directly to obtain ergodic properties in the total variation distance.
 However, even local total variation convergence is still too strong a requirement in many cases of interest.
-In this section, we introduce a technique that allows us to deduce ergodic properties of weak convergence type from the local zero-two laws.
+In this section, we introduce a technique that allows us to deduce ergodic properties of weak convergence type from the local zero--two laws.
 This significantly extends the range of applicability of our techniques.